 Check in multiple books (never trust one guide—including this one).
 I recommend cross referencing with at least five sources.
 Pictures can look very different in different books, and sometimes authors publish completely inaccurate information.
 It’s more frequent than you would think.
 I’ve found shocking mistakes in almost all of the edible plant books I own.
 I will invariably make mistakes myself.

-I recommend going through the following steps when you eat a new plant or mushroom, but only after you are 100% sure of its identification.
+If you want to be extra safe, then I recommend going through the following steps when you eat a new plant or mushroom, but only after you are 100% sure of its identification.
 At each step, pay attention to how you feel and whether or not you notice any changes in your body.
 If you do notice a change, then it would be safe to avoid the plant for now until you can consult an expert or carry out more research.

 1. Tell another person what you think you’re eating, so that if something happens to you they can tell the doctors